Higher Education Learning Outcomes Assessment Movement Moves Away from Standardized Tests, According to New National Survey

 Consensus on Learning Outcomes

-- Eight-five percent of CAOs report that their institution has a common set of intended learning outcomes that apply to all students.
+- Eighty-five percent of CAOs report that their institution has a common set of intended learning outcomes that apply to all students.
 In an earlier 2008 survey, only 78 percent reported having common learning outcomes.

 - There is significant agreement across all institutional sectors among AAC&U member institutions about the learning outcomes that are important for all students.
 The outcomes most commonly named by institutions across different institutional types have remained remarkably stable in recent years.